Substantive Change Policy

 - Any change in the established mission or objectives of the program or provider

-- Any change in legal status, form of control, or ownership of the program or provider
+- Any change in institutional name, legal status, form of control, or ownership of the program or provider

-- Significant programmatic changes in content or method of delivery from the last accreditation review, including changes in degree or credential level, addition of locations, or establishment of a branch campus; any change that requires review or approval by the jurisdiction in which the provider operates should be regarded as substantive change
+- Significant programmatic changes in content or method of delivery from the last accreditation review, including changes in degree or credential level, addition of new programs, addition of locations, or establishment of a branch campus; any change that requires review or approval by the jurisdiction in which the provider operates should be regarded as substantive change

 - Closing a program, or removal or discontinuation of a program, including an off-campus site